Enslaved (band): International recognition (2008–2015)

-After having signed to Nuclear Blast in Europe, too, Enslaved released their 12th studio album, RIITIIR, on 28 September 2012 in Europe and 9 October in North America.
+After having signed to Nuclear Blast in Europe, Enslaved released their 12th studio album, RIITIIR, on 28 September 2012 in Europe and 9 October in North America.
 The album received positive reviews from music critics.
-In 2013 they contributed to the book "Think like a rockstar" Tenk som en rockestjerne, written by Ståle Økland.
+In 2013, they contributed to the book Tenk som en rockestjerne (Think Like a Rockstar), written by Ståle Økland.
 Enslaved released their 13th full-length studio album, In Times, on 10 March 2015 through Nuclear Blast.
 The album received positive reviews from music critics, with AllMusic's Thom Jurek noting that the band are "still pushing at the boundaries of the music that inspired them back in 1991 when guitarist Ivar Bjørnson and vocalist/bassist Grutle Kjellson (13 and 17 years old at the time) first formed the band."

+Recent history (2016–present)

-In 2016 the band celebrated their 25th anniversary with a series of exclusive shows and merchandise designs.
+In 2016, the band celebrated their 25th anniversary with a series of exclusive shows and merchandise designs.
 Their Spinning Wheel Ritual tour across Europe with Ne Obliviscaris and Oceans of Slumber will take place from late September to early November.
 They also announced their plans to release a new compilation album on 11 November 2016, titled The Sleeping Gods – Thorn.
 The album compiles rare and experimental material from 2010 to 2011 which were previously available as two separate EPs released in 2011: The Sleeping Gods and Thorn.

-Recent history

 In December 2016, keyboardist Herbrand Larsen left the band amicably after 12 years.
-The band then recruited Håkon Vinje of Seven Impale, a Norwegian band that opened for them at a concert in Bergen.
+The band then recruited Håkon Vinje of Seven Impale, a Norwegian band that previously opened for them at a concert in Bergen.
+In May 2017, Enslaved released their first live album, Roadburn Live, recorded during their performance at Roadburn Festival in 2015.
 Enslaved's 14th studio album E was released on 13 October 2017.
-In June 2018, drummer Cato Bekkevold retired from the band amicably, and was replaced by Iver Sandøy, who had previously played in the side project Trinacria and co-produced several recent Enslaved albums.
-The band's 15th album Utgard was initially announced for Spring 2020, but was delayed by the COVID-19 pandemic; it was finally released in October 2020.
+In June 2018, drummer Cato Bekkevold retired from the band amicably, and was replaced by Iver Sandøy, who had previously played in Bjørnson, Kjellson and Isdal's side project Trinacria and co-produced several recent Enslaved albums.
+The band's 15th album Utgard was initially announced for spring 2020, but was delayed due to the COVID-19 pandemic until October 2020.
 The four-song EP Caravans to the Outer Worlds was released in October 2021; the EP was described by the band as a bridge between Utgard and their next full-length album in the future.
 Their sixteenth studio album Heimdal was released on March 3, 2023.